 We follow Microsoft's standard approach for sharing Images across tenants.

 This means creating the VM Image, placing it in a Shared Image Gallery replicated into the regions you want, registering a new App, giving the App access to the Shared Image Gallery, creating credentials on the App, and sharing the credentials with you.
-This lets you (as the Canary customer) obtain access tokens to the Canary App which by extension give you access to the VM Image.
+This lets you (as the Canary customer) obtain access tokens to the Canary App, which by extension give you access to the VM Image.
 You'll also authorise the Canary App to read your email address.

-Fortunately we hide most of this from you.
-You'll need to perform a once-off App authorisation step, and thereafter we help you with a short wizard that generates the commands you need to run to launch VMs inside your own Tenant and Subscriptions.
+Fortunately, we hide most of this from you.
+You'll need to perform a once-off App authorisation step, and thereafter, we help you with a short wizard that generates the commands you need to run to launch VMs inside your own Tenant and Subscriptions.

 If you've already sent us your Tenant ID and we've enabled Azure for you, head over to How do I launch an Azure Cloud Canary.